 Sexual abuse happens when a child is forced to commit a sexual act.
-It also includes fondling a child’s genitals or making a child touch someone else’s genitals, telling a child dirty jokes or stories, forcing a child to undress.
+It also includes fondling a child’s genitals or making a child touch someone else’s genitals, telling a child dirty jokes or stories, and forcing a child to undress.
 It is a very disturbing fact that most of the time it is discovered that the culprits are someone from the family or close relatives who commits such a heinous act with the child at such a tender age.

-Above mentioned are few causes which are prevalent causes to trigger a Mental Disorder of any form in a child in the long run.
+Above mentioned are a few causes which are prevalent causes to trigger a Mental Disorder of any form in a child in the long run.
 It can cause long-term emotional damage as well as physical scars.
-Victims are likely to feel humiliated and powerless, resulting in lower self-esteem, no self-confidence, low self-worth, and their studies may be disrupted as well.
+Victims are likely to feel humiliated and powerless, resulting in lower self-esteem, no self-confidence, and low self-worth, and their studies may be disrupted as well.

 10 Ways To Nurture Your Child’s Mental Health

 Hey mama, I know it is a lot to take and accept that these things can actually cause damage.
 But that’s where we need sensitization and mindfulness, through which we can at least avoid the damage which our children might carry with them wherever they go and pass it ahead.